frankyeh/DSI-Studio-Website/index.md

 DSI Studio is a user-friendly tractography software designed for tractography analysis.
 It allows researchers and clinicians to efficiently map brain connections and explore their relationships with brain disorders.

-Guided by a minimalist design philosophy, DSI Studio prioritizes simplicity, efficiency, and adaptability:
+The design of DSI Studio follows *minimalist principle* and prioritizes *simplicity, efficiency, and adaptability*:

 - **Straightforward Tractography** – Start with a simple method before considering more advanced approaches.
 - **Minimal Preprocessing** – Uses only essential corrections (e.g., **FSL’s TOPUP and eddy**) to reduce preprocessing burden.
-- **Simple but Effective Modeling** – Uses simple models such as **DTI, GQI, and QSDR**.
+- **Simple Modeling** – Uses simple models such as **DTI, GQI, and QSDR**.
 - **Adaptive to Research Needs** – Frequently updated based on user feedback to remain relevant to the research community.
-- **Concept-Driven Innovation** – Introduces novel yet accessible analysis approaches, including:
+- **Concept-Driven Innovation** – Introduces novel yet easy analysis approaches, including:
   - **Tract-to-region connectome** for connectivity mapping
   - **Differential tractography** for detecting structural changes
   - **Correlational tractography** for studying structure-function relationships

-By emphasizing ease of use and conceptual innovations, DSI Studio enables researchers to explore brain connectivity without the complexities of excessive preprocessing or over-engineered modeling. 🚀

 ---